 So, how do you choose the right panel beater for you?

 There are lots of options out there, we know.
-But every provider comes with its unique features and specialities.
+But every provider comes with unique features and specialities.
 When choosing a panel beater to restore your car, first make sure that they carry all the certifications necessary to perform the services required.
-In Australia, a practising professional must have a certificate on the trade and must also have at least four years of experience in training.
+In Australia, a practicing professional must have a certificate on the trade and must also have at least four years of experience in training.

 Panel beaters learn the essential knowledge during this time, and their training areas should include the following: